sdudnic/sdudnic.github.io/_posts/2020-07-17-annexation-en.md

 published: true
 ---

 Here bellow I present some extracts of the book **"Bessarabia.
 Russia and Roumania on the Black Sea"** by _Charles Upson Clark_; Dodd, Mead&Co; New-York, 1927
-The text belongs to University of Washington, [the source and legal right are here](https://depts.washington.edu/cartah/text_archive/clark/meta_pag.shtml).
+<small>The text belongs to University of Washington, [the source and legal right are here](https://depts.washington.edu/cartah/text_archive/clark/meta_pag.shtml)</small>

-## The extracts are related to Romanian annexation(aka union w.) of Bessarabia, 1918
+The extracts are related to
+### Romanian annexation(aka union w.) of Bessarabia, 1918

 "the Diet was mainly appointive, and would not be considered a duly representative body in normal times in any western country"